shakyaninja/KhCE-App/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Launching App

+Build the app using flutter build and then run app using flutter run command.
+Make sure external mobie device or emulator device is connected to your PC.